chriskiehl/re-wx/README.md

 ## Alpha Note:

-This is an early release.
-Expect some bugs, feature gaps, and a bit of API instability.
+This is an early release and under active development.
+Expect a few bugs, feature gaps, and a bit of API instability.
+If you hit any snags, pop over to the [issues](https://github.com/chriskiehl/re-wx/issues) and let me know!

 ## Installation